| ‘Equus’:

 a ‘warning hum’ and is showing that Equus is watching what Alan is doing

+and disapproves.
 Lighting is also a key part of the stage directions.
 The lights are

 not described as bright or dim but often as warm, rich, darker or cold.